You Right

-"You Right" is a song by American rapper and singer Doja Cat and Canadian singer the Weeknd, from Doja Cat's third studio album, Planet Her.
-It was released through Kemosabe and RCA Records on June 24, 2021, as the second single of the album.
+"You Right" is a song by American rapper and singer Doja Cat and Canadian singer-songwriter the Weeknd, from Doja Cat's third studio album, Planet Her.
+It was released through Kemosabe and RCA Records on June 25, 2021, as the second single of the album, which was released on the same day.
 The song officially impacted American contemporary hit radio and rhythmic contemporary radio on June 29.
 The track received acclaim from music critics.
 Commercially, the song reached the top 15 in eleven countries and reached number 12 on the Billboard Global 200 chart.

 Background and recording

 Doja Cat had expressed her desire for the Weeknd to feature on her third studio album, Planet Her, during the recording process, initially having showed him one song that she herself thought was "the perfect song."
 According to Doja Cat, that song "ended up not working," however after playing him the original solo version of "You Right," which was already complete with two verses, he became "obsessed" with it and they replaced one of those solo verses with his own.
 An extended version of the song featuring Doja Cat's original second verse appeared as the fifteenth track on the deluxe edition of Planet Her, which was released on June 26.

 The song's existence and its status as the "steamy second single" was announced on April 22, 2021, in a Billboard cover story interview with Doja Cat, in which the Weeknd had contributed the statement: "Doja is a star, and has created a unique universe you just want to lose yourself in.
 She's got such drive and vast creative vision that we will be seeing her impact for a very long time to come."
 During a red carpet interview at the 2021 Billboard Music Awards in late May, Doja Cat once again confirmed that "You Right" would be the second single from Planet Her following "Kiss Me More."
 The song marks the second collaboration between Doja Cat and the Weeknd, following the remix of the Weeknd's 2020 single "In Your Eyes."